egoetz/DNC-tensorflow/README.md

 - TensorFlow 2.1
 - Python 3.6

-bAbI experiment and tests ran on an AWS P2 instance on 1 Tesla K80 GPU.
+bAbI experiment and tests ran on an AWS P2 instance on 1 Tesla K80 GPU as well as a Nvidia GTX 1060 GPU, and on a standard Intel CPU.
+Note that the difference in running the bAbI and DREAM tasks on a GPU and running the bAbI and DREAM tasks on a CPU is substantial and it is recommended one use a GPU when possible.

 ## Experiments